tomwimmenhove/subarufobrob/README.md

 An attacker can 'clone' the keyfob and, unlock cars and, when increasing the rolling code with a sufficiently high value, effectively render the user's keyfob unusable.

 # Affected vehicles
-The exploit has only been tested on a 2009 Subaru Forester, but the same fob is used, and should work on, the following vehicles:
+The exploit has only been tested on a 2009 Subaru Forester, but the same fob is used, and the exploit should work on, the following vehicles:
  - 2006 Subaru Baja
  - 2005 - 2010 Subaru Forester
  - 2004 - 2011 Subaru Impreza